French Onion Chicken Sandwiches

-I’m bringing ALL OF THE ONIONS to this fall’s tailgates.
+I like to bring ALL OF THE ONIONS to most meals.
 In fact, I’m getting rid of the broth from the soup altogether, and just making a French Onion Chicken Sandwich.

 French Onion Chicken Sandwiches